ANUBHAV4646/PRODIGY_GAI_02/README.md

 -Prompt-driven, customizable results

-**🧠 Key Concepts**
+**Key Concepts**

--Latent Diffusion: The model operates in a lower-dimensional latent space, which speeds up generation and reduces computational costs.
+**-Latent Diffusion:** The model operates in a lower-dimensional latent space, which speeds up generation and reduces computational costs.

--CLIP Text Encoder: Converts the input prompt into embeddings that guide image generation.
+**-CLIP Text Encoder:** Converts the input prompt into embeddings that guide image generation.

--Denoising Process: The model refines a noise image step-by-step into a meaningful visual.
+**-Denoising Process:** The model refines a noise image step-by-step into a meaningful visual.

--Prompt Engineering: The quality and specificity of your prompt directly affect the image output.
+**-Prompt Engineering:** The quality and specificity of your prompt directly affect the image output.

-**⚙️ Runtime Settings**
+**Runtime Settings**

 ✅ GPU is recommended for optimal performance.